YordanGeorgiev/qto/doc/md/features_doc.md

 ### 6.2.
 Login, logout
-Every login and logout operation MUST complete in less than 0.3 seconds in modern network environments
+Every login and logout operation completes in less than 0.3 seconds in modern network environments.